ydeltastar/godot-scene-texture/README.md

 - Use anywhere that takes a regular texture like buttons and materials.
 It is just an extension of `Texture2D`.
 - Real-time bake preview in the inspector.
-- Use a simple default render for fast baking or Godot's built-in render supporting `Environment` features like global illumination.
+- Supporting `Environment` features like global illumination.

 ## License

 Create by ydeltastar - MIT License.